sandpiles/iyo-apero/content/_index.md

 ---
 title: "Jordi Martínez Blanch"
-subtitle: "PhD student @ CSIC"
+subtitle: "PhD researcher @ CSIC"
 description: "This is my personal website, where I like to write and comment on several topics of my interest, mostly related to the physics of **phase transitions** and **climate change** and also on general topics on **enviromental data science**."
 date: 2021-05-27T12:27:33-06:00
 images: